ExpoSEJS/PLDI-Artifact/README.md

 The regex field specifies the full source of the regular expression with the flags field containing the flags it was to be executed with.
 The cmod field contains the package the regular expression was identified in and the cfile field marks which file within that package.

 To test a custom package you can add it to the SampleCrawlerPackages directory, where it will be automatically picked up when the crawler is launched.

+## Evaluating ExpoSE

+In this section we show how to use ExpoSE on simple programs (microbenchmarks) and on full npm libraries (using our automated harness generation tool).
+Finally, we detail how you can construct your own symbolic test case and then analyze it with ExpoSE.
+The claims in our paper can be evaluated through execution of our microbenchmark suite and by execution of ExpoSE on real programs through an automated harness generator.

 ### Testing Each Feature